 Safety Challenges Posed by Hydrogen Fuel Cell Systems

-Before hydrogen can see widespread adoption as an alternative fuel, hydrogen must overcome several key obstacles to adoption.
+Before hydrogen can see widespread adoption as an alternative fuel, hydrogen must overcome several key obstacles:

-• Extreme conditions: Hydrogen has a relatively low energy density, meaning that it must be stored in large quantities for any practical application as a fuel.
+Hydrogen has a relatively low volumetric energy density, meaning that it must be stored in large quantities for any practical application as a fuel.
 To compensate, modern transportation applications are pushing the limits of technology with higher pressures and extreme cryogenic temperatures.

-• Public perception: Notable incidents like the Hindenburg (although hydrogen was not actually the major contributor of the incident) have left their mark on the industry.
+Notable incidents like the Hindenburg have left their mark on the industry — despite the fact that hydrogen wasn’t actually the major contributor of the incident.
 Although today’s hydrogen applications are very different, industry will have to work diligently to correct public perception and update many local regulations that limit the use of hydrogen.

 WHA Supports Hydrogen Fuel Cell Technology